DICOM® is a standard for communication of medical imaging information. Selected highlights of it’s history are shown below:

 Imaging report templates using the HL7 Clinical Document Architecture (CDA) added, aligning with requirements for CDA in the U.S. Meaningful Use of Electronic Health Record Systems regulations.

-Volumetric Presentation States added to manage 3D rendering of image sets and advanced multi-stage blending.
+Volumetric and Blending Presentation States added to manage 3D rendering of image sets and advanced multi-stage blending.